![]() |

 I was present to witness my dad acting as the "mortician" in cleaning up the remains and putting on the final attire for the deceased.
 He performed the tasks like professional and with utmost respect to the deceased.
 My grandfather's final resting place is the KK Basel Church Cemetery in Likas.

 My grandfather was neither a celebrity, a scholar nor a successful businessman.
 He was just one of the sojourners through this planet earth liked millions and millions before him.
 He is just a name in the long list of the family tree.
 From my conversation with him, he had never uttered a word about going back to China.
 He chose Sabah as his home and he is entitled to be counted as one of those pioneer Malaysians who tolled and worked hard in some of the earliest agriculture endeavours of the land like rubber and coffee.
-And coffee planting is still an economic activity in Sabah.
+Coffee planting is still an economic activity in Sabah.

 On a lighter note, this ice cream man of the old KK town did make many children grinned with happiness after they paid a couple of cents and were handed cones of ice cream!